jpt13653903/ALCHA/README.md

 ## More information

-See [the wiki](https://sourceforge.net/p/alcha/wiki/Introduction/) for more information.
+See the [Wiki](https://sourceforge.net/p/alcha/wiki) for more information.